Choosing a telescope is the biggest decision we make as backyard astronomers.

 4″ / 102mm

-Our best amateur refractor telescope of 2020 is Celestron’s Omni XLT 102.
+Our best amateur refractor telescope of 2021 is Celestron’s Omni XLT 102.
+Celestron is one of the biggest telescope brands, and they know how to make a popular telescope.

 The ‘XLT’ part of its name comes from the optical coatings used on the 102mm (4″) objective lens.This gives better light transmission through the lenses, which is why it costs about $50 more than the Meade Infinity – winner of the best budget refractor, above.

-The scope itself is a very competent intermediate telescope.
-Lenses are decent quality, although you should expect some chromatic aberration at this price point (but owners say it doesn’t disturb the viewing) and, if you’ve never looked at planets through a scope before, you will be blown away when you see them through the Omni’s 4″ lens.
+This refracting telescope itself is a very competent intermediate model.
+Lenses are decent quality, although you should expect some chromatic aberration at this price point (but owners say it doesn’t disturb the viewing) and, if you’ve never looked at planets through a scope before, you will be blown away when you see the rings of Saturn and jupiter‘s bands through the Omni’s 4″ lens.

-The Celestron has a 1000mm (39 inch) focal length giving a focal ratio of f/9.8.
+The objective lens tube has a 1000mm (39 inch) focal length giving a focal ratio of f/9.8.
 This makes it a long scope but gives it the skills needed to make great work of planet watching.
 The decision you need to make is whether you need to spend 50% more on this scope than you would for the very similar Meade?

 - High standard equatorial mount